period7rohan/period7rohan/README.md

 >

 [Project - Design a Game](https://studio.code.org/projects/gamelab/Mx35dAnsfc2-lpFgqllDbrBEAQCS3qg1RE6KvYUsq0Y)
->Volleyball game that is infininite with no winner
+>Volleyball game that is infinite with no winner